CsabaDu/CsabaDu.DynamicTestData.Core/README.md

 ### **Version 2.1.0-beta** (2025-10-25)

-- Initial release of the `CsabaDu.DynamicTestData.Core` framework.
+- Initial release of the `CsabaDu.DynamicTestData.Core` framework, by segregating core types of the `CsabaDu.DynamicTestData` framework into a dedicated package.

 ---